miriamCodes/Medusa/README.md

 - `middlewares/index.ts`: Contains an array of middleware functions used in the application.
 - `models/chatroom.ts`: Defines the schema for chatrooms within the application, specifying the properties and their types.
 - `routes/index.ts`: Main entry point for defining and combining different route modules
+- `routes/chatroom.ts`: Specifies the routing related to chatroom management.
-- `routes/chatroom.ts`: Handles the creation and retrieval of chatrooms.
+- `chatroomController.ts`: Handles the creation and retrieval of chatrooms.
 - `socketHandlers/index.ts`: Manages real-time communication in the chat application.

 ---TYPESCRIPT: